microsoft/ark/docs/quickstart.md

 There are environment variables available to configure ARK.
 For more details about these variables, please refer to [Environment Variables](./env.md).

-Before diving in, let's import the required modules and initialize ARK:
+Before diving in, let's import the required modules and initialize ARK runtime:

 ```python
 import ark